rupalirajput2597/beer_barrel_app/README.md

 1. **Login**: This screen is displayed when the user is not logged in.
 It provides social login options using Google, Facebook and Linkedin.

-2. **Home**: After successful login, the user is redirected to the home screen.
+2. **Home**: After successful login, the user is redirected to the home screen(welcome msg will be shown to user).
 This screen displays a list of products fetched from the backend using the Punk API.
 The products are presented in a scrollable grid view, supporting pull-to-refresh and scroll-to-load-more functionality.

 3. **Product Detail**: When a user selects a product from the home screen, the product detail screen is displayed.
 This screen provides comprehensive details about the selected product as received from the API.

 4. **User Profile**: The profile screen contains basic user information and an option to logout with confirmation dialog.

-5. **Splash Screen**: Pre Authentication task. if user already logged in we take user to home and if user is Unauthorized we move user to login screen
+5. **Splash Screen**: Pre Authentication task. if user already logged in we take user to home and if user is not already logged in we move user to login screen

 ## Requirements